Adult & Family Education

 • Saturday Evening at 7:30 pm: Relax, nosh, sing and shmooze at our Israeli-style coffee house!
 Featuring a sing-along led by George Aronson and Israeli dancing led by Eric Pomerantz.

 • Sunday Morning: Israel on Campus – for all adults, including high school and college students and their parents.
 Dr. Fish’s final talk of the weekend will help us all understand the myths and reality about the contentious debate regarding Israel on the college campus, and how that debate fits within the larger geopolitical context.
-Breakfast begins at 10:00, talk begins at 10:30. $15 per person before October 30, $20 after that or at the door.
+Breakfast begins at 10:00, talk begins at 10:30.
+Cost is $20.
+Please register using the link below.

 Scholar in Residence Weekend is sponsored by Adult & Family Education and Brotherhood.